groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-import/_index.md

 > **Pro tip:** Use the `importOptions` object to control image resolution and scaling for the best visual quality.

 ## Common Issues and Solutions
 - **Missing images after import** – Ensure the PDF does not contain encrypted objects; provide the password if needed.
 - **Layout distortion** – Adjust the `importOptions` DPI setting to match the target slide size.
 - **Performance bottlenecks on large PDFs** – Process pages in batches and release resources after each batch.
+- **Add PDF pages as slides** – Use the page‑range feature to select exactly the pages you want to turn into slides.

 ## Available Tutorials